 However, by no means does the history of the electric car end around the turn of the 20th century.
 A few electric prototypes emerged during the 1960s and 1970s, and General Motors EV1, the subject of the 2006 documentary "Who Killed the Electric Car?" enjoyed some exposure during the 1990s.
 Recently, Toyota's RAV4 EV and the Tesla Roadster have caught people's attention, but high costs have made it difficult for either one of these vehicles to reach the mainstream.
 The three major U.S. automakers have announced plans to produce affordable electric vehicles in the near future, so, who knows?
 A new story may soon begin.

-For lots more information on electric cars, fuel-efficient vehicles and green driving, follow the links on the next page.
+For lots more information on electric cars, fuel-efficient vehicles and green driving, follow the links below.

 Related HowStuffWorks Articles